dimalypai/mil-masters-thesis-chalmers/docs/MIL.md

     + Calls to the runtime system are generated only from MIL (less flexible)
 * Heap abstraction through State monad?
 Allocations by put?

-MIL as EDSL in Haskell
+MIL as EDSL in Haskell.
+May be used for MIL code generation.

 Use de Bruijn representation in MIL implementation